opendr-io/causality/README.md

 ### Contents:

-causality.ipynb: a Jupyter notebook for processing vuln data and adding ratings.
+[causlality.ipynb](https://github.com/opendr-io/causality/blob/main/causality.ipynbcausality.ipynb): a Jupyter notebook for processing vuln data and adding ratings.

 [2025](/2025) : CVEs from calendar 2025 that have been rated by the CAUSALITY model.
 Starting with the [August](/2025/August) run, in that folder, there are two rating levels now, hot and warm.
 This is being done with a multi-stage pipeline of models and algos and has nothing to do with severity, CVSs, EPSS, or the other conventional metrics.
 The model is not open sourced at this time.